DrAlexLiu/OctoPrint-PiNozCam/README.md

 <img src="/assets/images/screenshot.png" width=40% height=40%>

 **Key Parameters:**

 Initially, stick with the default settings and adjust them gradually to fine-tune performance.

-- **Set Undetect Zone:** Open the dialog box to make a custom mask.
-This mask tells the AI which parts of the image to ignore when looking for print failures.
-Draw on the canvas to select the areas you don't want the AI to check.
-This lets you focus the AI on the most important parts of your print.
-The mask you draw will be placed on top of the original image when the AI analyzes it for failures.
 - **Action after Detection:** Specifies the action PiNozCam should take when a print failure is detected (e.g., notify only, pause print, stop print).
 Detected failures are displayed in this webpage for 5 seconds, allowing for immediate visual verification.
 - **Image Sensitivity:** Image sensitivity = (All bounding box areas 'higher than Failure Scores Threshold')/(Whole image area).
 A smaller number will find small failures or when a failure just starts.
 A bigger number will only find big, easy-to-see failures or failures that have been going on for a while and have gotten larger.
 - **Failure Scores Threshold:** Set the smallest score a box needs to count as a failure and make alerts or actions happen.
 You can see the score in the corner of each box.
 A higher number means the AI is more certain about failures but could miss some.
 A lower number means the AI will spot failures sooner but might also give false alarms.